uofajillian/edx-documentation/en_us/xblock/source/customize/custom-python.rst

 ********************

 As a best practice and because XBlocks can be shared, you must add comments to the ``myxblock.py`` file.
-Provide a description of what the XBlock does and any details future developers or users would want to know.
+Replace the "TO DO" indicators with a description of what the XBlock does and any details future developers or users would want to know.

 ********************
 Add XBlock Fields
 ********************

-You need to add three fields to the XBlock, each with the right :ref:`scope
+To customize your ``myxblock.py`` file so that it has the same functionality as the ``thumbs.py`` file, you need to add three fields to the XBlock, each with the right :ref:`scope <Field Scope>`.
-<Field Scope>`.

 * ``upvotes``, to store the number of times users up-vote the XBlock.
 The value applies to the XBlock and all users.